frostyfaust/SVG-Logo-Generator/README.md

 ## Installation

+- run `npm install` to add the required dependencies

-required installation:
+other required installation:
--Node.js
--npm inquirer@8.2.4
--npm jest
+- Node.js

 ## Usage

-This application is run through the index.js terminal utilizing node.js -to start this application, run 'node index.js' within your terminal.
+This application is run through the index.js terminal utilizing node.js
+- before you start this application, run `npm install` to add the required dependendies.
+- to start this application, run `node index.js` within your terminal.
--answer the prompted questions to built out your desired logo -once question prompts are finished, a new logo.svg file will be created in the example folder for you to utilize.
+- answer the prompted questions to built out your desired logo
+- once question prompts are finished, a new logo.svg file will be created in the example folder for you to utilize.

 ## License